britneydang/HandsonProject_MasteringSSIS/README.md

 - Transfer Jobs task:
 - Transfer Login task:
 - Transfer Error Messages task:
-- For Loop Container in a Fixed Manner
+- For Loop Container in a Fixed Manner:
 - For Loop Container in a Variant Manner:
 - For Each File Enumerator:
 - For Each Item Enumerator: